HaCoGames/Diashow-Website/README.md

 ## Usage

 1. Navigate to `localhost:8080` (or the port you choose as an environment variable or in the config file), and the images will be displayed.
-2. Upload an image via the upload page (accessible through a button).
+2. Upload an image via the upload page (accessible through a button). -> Not implemented yet.
+Look at upload-Implementation branch!

 ## Author